 Answer: Jesus does not talk about Adam and Eve being the first people in these scriptures.
 Jesus first quotes from Genesis 1 “God made them male and female” which is referring to Genesis chapter 1 verse 27.
 “So God made mankind in his image… male and female.”
 This is the Palaeolithic age.
 The word “Adam” is plural in chapter 1 like “human” can be plural - I am human, we are human.
 Adam in Genesis chapter 1 is plural, and the men and women in Genesis chapter 1 loved each other and were told to be fruitful.
 They needed no command to be faithful because they had not yet fallen.
 Faithfulness held each couple together and families were raised.

 But mankind fell: Ecclesiastes 7:29 tells us that “God created mankind upright, but they have gone in search of many schemes."
 And because humans went in search of many schemes Romans 1 informs us, three times, that God “gave them over” to depravity.

 Adam (the man – singular) in Genesis chapter 2 (in the Neolithic age) started the process of Christ’s genetic line through whom mankind would be redeemed.
 Mankind had fallen and faithfulness was no longer a priority for human beings so God gave us a command.
-He made a woman from a man’s rib and took that opportunity to tell us that we should “cleave to our wives.”
-The seventh commandment reminds us of this command.
+When Moses, the narrator of Genesis, informs us that the Lord God made a woman from a man’s rib he took that opportunity, inspired by the Holy Spirit, to tell us that we should “cleave to our wives.”
+The seventh commandment reminds us of this charge.

 Jesus quotes first from Genesis 1 and then he reminds us of the command issued in Genesis 2.
 Jesus doesn’t actually mention Adam and Eve.